hackclub/hackclub/meta/applications/yc_s15.md

 We think it's tragic that students who love music can join band, students who love sports can join an athletic team, but students who code (or might be interested in learning) have to go home and build things alone.
 In our clubs we create communities for the builders (and potential builders) in high school.
+We do this through providing a "club in a box"--a "plug-and-play" framework for high school students starting successful and autonomous clubs, which we're currently in the process of building.
+The box will include club leader training, sample projects, development tools, resources, and best practices for high school students wanting to start clubs.
+Moreover, we build and orchestrate a vibrant community between our clubs and the larger hacking community through online social media and in-person events.

 We want to create 2,500 Amy Sortos at schools around the country (keep reading to see who she is and why this would be so amazing).